kouky/iOS-SpriteKit-Pong/README.md

 @end
 ```

 We now have a class _BallNodeContactVisitor_ which is solely concenred with handling contacts for nodes of class _BallNode_.
-The methods within the class follow a naming convention determined by the _visit_ method and allow us to determine the outcome of the contact with other node types.
+The methods within the class follow a naming convention determined by the _visit_ method and allows us to determine the outcome of the contact with other node types.

 ```objective-c
 @implementation BallNodeContactVisitor